mhasan004/Play-Share-App/README.md

   * **Caching** using Redis for faster response times
   * **Clean URLS:** Query parameters are passed via headers so that attackers can't query requests easily using the url.
   * **EXIF Metadata Stripping** from images (to be implemented).
-  * **Some Others:** Input validation, password hashing, saching data for frequently used endpoints, etc.
+  * **Some Others:** Input validation, password hashing, caching data for frequently used endpoints, etc.

 # DEMO: